 Remark 3.1.
 According to the definition of the optical depth productivity (8), a thin reactor with high biomass concentration is equivalent to a deep reactor with low biomass concentration as long as they both share the same optical depth Y. A low value of Y means a weaker photon harvesting since less light is absorbed.
 On the reverse, a too high Y means that light hardly reaches the bottom of the reactor, with an area where respiration (loss of CO_2) exceeds growth (fixation of CO_2).
-Hence, it is necessary to determine the optimal Y value maximizing the efficiency of the productivity P.
+Hence, it is necessary to determine the value of Y which maximizes the efficiency of the productivity P.

 Theorem 3.1.
-Given a surface light intensity I_s , there exists an optimum Y{opt} which maximizes the optical productivity P. This value satisfies $\mu(I(Y{opt})) = R$ and can be computed explicitly according to the growth rate at the surface $\mu(I_s)$:
+Given a surface light intensity I_s , there exists an optimal value Y{opt} which maximizes the optical productivity P. This value satisfies $\mu(I(Y{opt})) = R$ and can be expressed explicitly according to the growth rate at the surface $\mu(I_s)$: